 Scenic Driving

-Take a leisurely drive along the winding roads of the Blue Ridge Parkway, stopping at overlooks to soak in panoramic views of the mountains and valleys.
+Take a leisurely drive along the winding roads of the Blue Ridge Parkway in NC, stopping at overlooks to soak in panoramic views of the mountains and valleys.

 Some of the best overlooks on the Blue Ridge Parkway in North Carolina include Craggy Gardens, Grandfather Mountain, Linville Falls, and Waterrock Knob.
 Each offers stunning views of the surrounding mountains, valleys, and forests.